DataDog/trace-examples/python/tornado6/README.md

-# Tornado example
+# Tornado 6 example

-Simple application that creates some traces using Tornado.
+Simple application that creates some traces using Tornado 6.
 It uses multiple coroutines and synchronous functions with many custom and built-in handlers.
 It also serves static files and has access to a local Redis cache.

 ## Compatibility stack

-* Python 2.7
+* Python 3.7
-* Tornado 4.3
+* Tornado 6.0

 ## Backing services

-* Redis 3.2
+* Redis 5

 ## Getting started